 ceramics classes and clay sculpture studio San Miguel de Allende Adria Calaresu

-So....I love making things, and I love power tools, hardware catalogues, street dogs, self-reflection, drip irrigation, transforming spaces, tree-pruning, giggling, and the beauty, structural complexity and defense mechanisms of insects.
-I also love the Chinese martial arts for its lessons in being fully alert while remaining relaxed as i make my way through this complex world of ours.
+So....we love making things, and we love power tools, hardware catalogues, street dogs, self-reflection, drip irrigation, transforming spaces, tree-pruning, giggling, and the beauty, structural complexity and defense mechanisms of insects.
+We also love the Chinese martial arts for its lessons in being fully alert while remaining relaxed as i make my way through this complex world of ours.

 I transplanted myself from Canada to Mexico 25 years ago.
 Before i launched myself into the studio project, I had acquired 65 wild acres of cactus and mesquite trees in the countryside, and 11 rescue dogs, and together we dropped off the urban radar and spent some years restoring my tired patch of nature in the countryside, on the outskirts of San Miguel de Allende, Mexico.

 I have an undergraduate degree in History from the University of Western Ontario, a 2-year diploma from BealArt, in London, Ontario, and a Master’s Degree in Fine Art from the Instituto Allende, San Miguel de Allende, Mexico.
 The night of my Master's graduation show, I had an unlikely illumination that I did not like exposing my art, or myself, which of course made the possibility of surviving as an artist very doubtful.
 I realized that I did not like the process of artist-making, but rather, I liked the process of art-making.